hmchen47/DataScience/AppliedDS-UMich/3-AML/04-Supervised2.md

         <img src="images/plt4-04.png" alt="text" title= "Fig.4" height="200">
     </a>

++ `ListedColormap` class
+    + Init signature: `ListedColormap(colors, name='from_list', N=None)`
+    + Docstring: Colormap object generated from a list of colors. <br/>
+        This may be most useful when indexing directly into a colormap, but it can also be used to generate special colormaps for ordinary mapping.
+    + Parameters:
+        + `colors`: a list of matplotlib color specifications, or an equivalent Nx3 or Nx4 floating point array (`N` rgb or rgba values)
+        + `name`: a string to identify the colormap
+        + `N`: the number of entries in the map.
+The default is `None`, in which case there is one colormap entry for each element in the list of colors.
+            + If `N < len(colors)` the list will be truncated at `N`.
+            + If `N > len(colors)` the list will be extended by repetition.

 ## Naive Bayes Classifiers

 + Naïve Bayes Classifiers: a simple, probabilistic classifier family